If you have any questions, concerns, or feedback to share, please contact our Patron Services team at 503.241.1802, or email email@example.com.

-- We reserve the right to adopt and enforce safety measures as needed.
-Conditions may change, including donor benefits.
+- We will reassess this policy on an ongoing basis.
+We reserve the right to change, adopt and enforce safety measures as needed.

 - Failure to comply with safety procedures outlined by management may result in your removal from Portland Opera performances or events.

 Digital Options for Educational Purposes & Access

 - Portland Opera plans to continue to broadcast each production in the 21/22 season for on-demand viewing via Portland Opera Onscreen, our digital channel.
 Dates and windows of access will be announced.
 Patrons may purchase a digital pass, and Portland Opera is making special consideration for educational access.
 Parents and educators are encouraged to check back for educational updates.

 Photography and recording are not allowed during performances.
 If you’d like to share your opera experience through personal photography, please stop by one of our photo booths in the lobby, and a member of our team will be able to assist you.

 We love being Portland’s Opera and that means that we try to support other non-profit organizations whenever possible.
 We prioritize organizations and fundraising events that directly support the arts, music, and musical educational programming—with a limit of awarding tickets once per calendar year per organization.
 We are unable to accommodate all requests.
 Learn more here.